 Initially, it seemed like the permission would remain only as a formality.
-Also, Apple promised to ‘hide’ the center within forest land in the aim to entirely empower it via renewable energy.
+Also, Apple promised to ‘hide’ the center within forest land with the aim to entirely empower it via renewable energy.

 Then, the planning body asked the industry-leading firm to present 5 concerns.
 After the presentation of Apple, an inspector offered a favorable recommendation.
-Last summer, the tech giant got the permission of final ‘go ahead’.
+Last summer, the tech giant got permission for the final ‘goes ahead.
 But soon after that, three residents came up with filing a High Court appeal.
-This appeal was delayed twice, which even led to a lost hope on the proceeding of the project.
+This appeal was delayed twice, which even led to a loss of hope in the proceeding of the project.

 Summarizing in regards to Apple’s Data Center in Europe